 Growing food, preparing food and sharing food together are long established Evergreen traditions.
 The Food Literacy Program was started in 2017 and is made possible through a grant from Farm to Cafeteria Canada.
 Our focus is on both growing food and sourcing food from our local producers.
 In small groups, the intermediate students prepare lunches for their classmates.
 We always harvest something from our school garden and explore the cuisines of the world.
 We eat everything from Peru to Japan.
 The primary students have a Primary Nutrition Program where they prepare healthy snacks like smoothies and energy balls.
 In the interest of inclusivity, we have an entirely gluten free and vegetarian food program.
 All students become more adventurous and educated eaters after every school year.

 Connection with our natural world is fundamental to the Evergreen experience.
 For as long as we can remember, the school has maintained an on-premise food garden that teaches our students about the skills and joy involved with growing their own food.
-Susan Paul, our Therapeutic Gardening and Woodworking Coordinator (and a former Evergreen parent herself) has crafted a year-round program that celebrates the seasons.
-Our families are welcomed to take part in the garden program; as a bonus they stand to benefit from Susan’s expertise, especially if you get in her good books by signing up for the summer watering schedule.
+There is a year-round program that celebrates all the seasons.
+Our families are welcomed to take part in the garden program and enjoy the produce from the organic garden.

 For as long as anyone can remember, Evergreen has taken a thematic approach to learning.
 At the beginning of each year staff identify 8 monthly themes with suggestions from our students, that will be integrated into various subjects, giving them context and meaning.
 Past themes have ranged from: Medieval times to Robotics to exploring the worlds oceans, with countless other fun ones in-between.